Masshiro/PyRTC-dev/README.md

 docker run -it --rm --privileged -v $(pwd)/share:/app/share --network rtcnet --ip 192.168.2.102 --name rtc_c2 pyrtc_image
 ```

-- then in the bash shell of it, run `. run_receiver.sh`
+- then in the bash shell of it, run `python run.py`

 For sender container, run: